-ENTRY: Thursday, July 25, 1:00-6:00 pm, EH JUDGING: Thursday, July 25, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 28, noon
+ENTRY: Thursday, July 24, 1:00-6:00 pm, EH JUDGING: Thursday, July 24, 6:00 pm, EH EXHIBIT RELEASE: Sunday, July 27, noon

 - Open to non-professional groups or individuals.
-Exhibit should reflect the Fair Theme: Get Carried Away at the Shawnee County Fair. - Exhibit consists of a decorated basket filled with 1 entry from each of 4 different class categories of the Foods Division (e.g., one canned food from Food Preservation, 1 loaf of bread from Yeast Breads or Quick Breads, 1 cake from Cakes, and 1 plate of cookies from Cookies). - 3.
-1 plate is six of the items (e.g., six muffins, six cookies, six dinner rolls, etc.).
+Exhibit should reflect the Fair Theme: Barnyard Bash at the Shawnee County Fair. - Exhibit consists of a decorated basket filled with 1 entry from each of 4 different class categories of the Foods Division (e.g., one canned food from Food Preservation, 1 loaf of bread from Yeast Breads or Quick Breads, 1 cake from Cakes, and 1 plate\ of cookies from Cookies). - \1 plate is six of the items (e.g., six muffins, six cookies, six dinner rolls, etc.).
 Items must be wrapped for freshness. - Include with exhibit a sample of each item for judging.
 Samples should be placed on a paper plate or covered cardboard and wrapped.
-Basket will count 30% and food 50% of judging. - 5.
-One copy of recipe must accompany each exhibit. - 6.
+Basket will count 50% and food 50% of judging. - 5.
+One copy of each recipe must accompany each exhibit. - 6.
 Premiums are as follows:

-First place - \$50 Second place - \$40 Third place - \$30 Fourth place - \$20 Fifth place - \$10
+1st place \$50 2nd place \$40 3rd place \$30 4th place \$20 5th place \$10

-Baskets and content will be presented to Fair Sponsors.
+Baskets and contents will be presented to Fair Sponsors.
 Please make sure things are wrapped well.